We've de-cluttered quite a bit and our navigation has changed. Let us know if you can't find what you're looking for.

 ► Your radio's Customer Programming Software (CPS) application.
 We have links to software for a few of the more popular equipment manufacturers.

 ► A programming cable.
 Some older radios also require very specific cables and their respective USB drivers.
-You should be able to obtain those drivers from the same place you downloaded the CPS.
+You should be able to obtain those drivers from the same place you got the CPS.

 ► A radio ID issued by radioID.net.
 In most cases, one radio ID can be used on every radio you own.